Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 As the changes made for the 2018 summer series onwards also affected the crossover content, I have omitted the June and November 2017 series from the data set.

-Topic appearances in common questions bar chart.
+Topic appearance in common questions

 On this graph, part questions are counted as separate appearances to account for different topics assessed in different parts of questions.